Lenzing AG: After 1945

 The old calcium bisulphite method was used for fiber production until 1963, when the new more eco-friendly magnesium bisulphite method was introduced.
-In 1975 the company established a department responsible for the environment and introduced a more "green" bleaching process for pulp in 1977.
-In 1984 the company name changed to Lenzing AG and its shares were listed on the Vienna Stock Exchange in 1986.
+In 1975, the company established a department responsible for the environment and introduced a more "green" bleaching process for pulp in 1977.
+In 1984, the company name changed to Lenzing AG and its shares were listed on the Vienna Stock Exchange in 1986.

 Lenzing Group has international branch offices in the United States and Asia (China, India, Indonesia).
 Its production facilities are located mainly within the European Union, with the fibers being produced in Austria, United Kingdom, the US, China, and Indonesia, and starting a production facility in Thailand by 2022, while its plastics factories are located in Austria, Germany, the Czech Republic, and the US.
 The pulp is produced in the Czech Republic and Brazil and the engineering research is done in Lenzing, Austria which is also the largest integrated pulp and viscose fiber production site worldwide.

 Total 2009 sales were EUR 1.25 billion, with a workforce of 6,021.
 The main fiber markets of Lenzing are Asia (52%) and Europe (39%).
 The majority owner of Lenzing, with 90.15% of voting rights, is B & C Industrieholding GmbH along with its subsidiaries.
 As of 2007, the corporate group has an annual production of over 500,000 tons of fibers, over 27,000 tons of plastics, and over 80,000 tons of paper.
 The paper division was sold out in 2008.

-In April 2015, Lenzing sold its German subsidiary Dolan, along with Kelheim and a 91-percent stake in European Carbon Fiber GmbH to WHEB Partners' Growth Fund 2 and Jan Verdenhalven.
+In April 2015 Lenzing sold its German subsidiary Dolan, along with Kelheim and a 91-percent stake in European Carbon Fiber GmbH to WHEB Partners' Growth Fund 2 and Jan Verdenhalven.
 The sale price remains confidential.

+Since 2022 Lenzing has been implementing a cost reduction program reducing costs by over 70 Mio.
+Euro.